cscsCSCScscs/pyodbc/Building-pyodbc-from-source.md

 ### Operating Systems

 #### Windows

+First of all, upgrade your Python `setuptools` module to the latest with `pip install --upgrade setuptools`.

-On Windows, you must use the appropriate Microsoft Visual C++ compiler for the version of pyodbc you wish to compile.
-This is a Python requirement, not a pyodbc one.
-This page on the Python wiki provides information about compiling Python code on Windows: https://wiki.python.org/moin/WindowsCompilers
+To compile pyodbc, you must use the appropriate Microsoft Visual C++ compiler for the version of Python you wish to compile.
+See the following wiki page for reference: https://wiki.python.org/moin/WindowsCompilers

-To build Python 2.4 or 2.5 versions, you will need the Visual Studio 2003 .NET compiler.
+- To build Python 2.4 or 2.5 versions, you will need the Visual Studio 2003 .NET compiler.
 Unfortunately there is no free version of this.

-For Python 2.6, 2.7, 3.0, 3.1 and 3.2, use the Visual C++ 2008 compiler.
+- For Python 2.6, 2.7, 3.0, 3.1 and 3.2, use the Visual C++ 2008 compiler.
 There is a free version of this, Visual C++ 2008 Express.

-For Python 3.3 and 3.4, use the Visual C++ 2010 compiler.
+- For Python 3.3 and 3.4, use the Visual C++ 2010 compiler.
 There is a free version of this, Visual C++ 2010 Express, although that version does not inherently allow 64-bit builds to be compiled.
 To compile 64-bit builds with Visual C++ 2010 Express, follow these instructions: http://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/

-Once the build has been compiled, you can create a Windows installer executable by running:

-`python setup.py bdist_wininst`
+- For Python 3.5 and 3.6, use Visual C++ 2014, VC 2017 works too.
+- For Python 3.7, use Visual C++ 2017.

+These instructions assume Windows 10.
+If you don't already have _Visual Studio 2017_ installed, install _Build Tools for Visual Studio 2017_ by downloading from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017 and installing it.
+If you need to check or modify this installation, do so by opening the "Visual Studio Installer" app from the Start menu.
+In that app under the "Products" tab, you should see "Visual Studio Build Tools 2017".
+Click "Modify" under "Visual Studio Build Tools 2017".
+In the new window, under the "Workloads" tab, check the small checkbox on "Visual C++ build tools".
+On the right you'll see the "Installation details", which should now include the optional elements: "Windows 10 SDK"; "Visual C++ tools for CMake"; and "Testing tools core features - Build Tools".

+To build pyodbc, from the Start menu within the "Visual Studio 2017" folder, open up an "x64 Native Tools Command Prompt for VS 2017" command prompt (NOT an ordinary command prompt).
+Make sure you open it with administrative privileges by right-clicking on the icon, choosing "More" then "Run as administrator".

+Within that command prompt, `cd` to the top-level pyodbc directory, the one that includes setup.py, then:

+1) Run `python setup.py build`, which creates and populates the `build` subdirectory.
+2) Run `python setup.py bdist_wininst`, which creates and populates the `dist` subdirectory.
+3) Run `python setup.py install`, which installs your new pyodbc build into your Python environment.
+This step requires admin privileges.

+Check your new version of pyodbc by running `python -c "import pyodbc; print(pyodbc.version)"`.

 #### Other
 To build on other operating systems, use the gcc compiler.